RustDesert/GodWords/README.md

 |x <= y|x is less or equal to y|
 |x == y|x is identical to y|
 |x != y|x is not identical to y|

-Currently I want to try to implement an else statement, but the program always say errors.